 After receiving the design brief, review the information to make sure you understand everything about the project.
 However, just having such information isn’t enough.
 You also have to perform your own research, which entails checking out competitors, learning about the target audience, and accounting for market trends.
 The purpose is to get a 360° view of the client’s ecosystem.

-If you don’t do proper research, you run the risk of creating a design — only to discover it’s similar to a competitor’s or doesn’t appeal to the target audience.
-While the process may be dull and boring, you should do your best to understand the client’s ecosystem as much as possible.
+If you don’t do proper research, you run the risk of creating a design only to discover it’s similar to a competitor’s or doesn’t appeal to the target audience.
+While this part of the process may be dull and boring, you should do your best to understand the client’s ecosystem as much as possible.
 With the internet, you have a lot of resources at your disposal, so make use of them when performing your research.

 Based on your research, you should be able to approach the design problem from different angles by having a holistic picture to work with.
 Furthermore, you may uncover unique qualities about the client’s business or organization that can be amplified to stand out from their competitors.

 By analyzing your research data, you can then brainstorm ideas and develop a strategy moving forward which revolves around design and functionality.

 Remember that all elements in a design, from colors and typography to whitespace and symbols, should work together to reinforce the visual solution.
 As such, you should give considerable thought to each element before making any hard decisions.
 It’s what brainstorming is about — to allow you to explore how these different elements can work together as a holistic whole.

 For a graphic designer, brainstorming often involves a mood board (a collage of text, images, and other materials) to provide inspiration for your ideas.
 Having a mood board also sets the creative direction for the project, giving you insight into the style and colors you will use.